mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Amazon EBS volumes persist when the instance is stopped.

+To replicate an EBS:

+You need to use Snapshot.
+> “Snapshots can be used to instantiate multiple new volumes, expand the size of a volume, or move volumes across Availability Zones.
+When a new volume is created, you may choose to create it based on an existing Amazon EBS snapshot.
+In that scenario, the new volume begins as an exact replica of the snapshot.”

 ### Types of Amazon EBS Volumes

 It varies in areas like underlying hardware, performance, and cost.